 (7) On recommendation by the Board, regulations made under this Act may make provision to give effect to this section and to provide for penalties in respect of any contravention of those regulations.

-[Section 75 amended by No. 10 of 1990 s.
+[Section 75 amended: No. 10 of 1990 s.
 6.]

 76. Offences by bodies corporate